 How will my loved one’s caregivers communicate with me?

 When an elderly loved one seems to be struggling to cope in their own home, knowing how to react can be difficult.
 When this happens, it is a stressful time for everyone concerned, but particularly for your loved one, they may be frightened and confused about their health and what the future holds.

-The first step when you suspect that your elderly relative isn’t coping well alone is to arrange for a needs assessment from their local authority.
+The first step when you suspect that your elderly relative isn’t coping well alone, and you think you need to find a live-in carer, is to arrange for a needs assessment from their local authority.
 Contact their local social services department to arrange the needs assessment, which may be carried out by the department, or conducted by an outsourced organisation.